Overview

 Fundamentals.pth

 to launch Pathfinder with that model. - Review the interface elements as shown in Figure 1.
-These will be often referred to throughout this series.
+These will be referred to often throughout Pathfinder tutorials.

 This section will demonstrate some of the basic options to control your view of the model.
 Select the various options in the View toolbar and manipulate the 3D view.